AndrewRPorter/ping-app/README.rst

 Usage
 -----

+Partiicpants need to be added to the file `data/participants.csv` Each participant needs a unique ID, first name, last name and phone number of the following format: +1XXXXXXXXXX

 The application can be spawned via cron jobs.
 Start by calling `python3 schedule.py`

 This will schedule the creation of users and initialize the `start-cron.py` file at 9:00am everyday, until stopped